 - (1) Nasdaq will offer the following incentives to a Company listed before January 1, 2015, which, prior to December 31, 2014, makes an irrevocable election to be subject to the All-Inclusive Annual Listing Fee: - (A) Until December 31, 2017, the Company will be billed based on the lower of its then-current total shares outstanding or the total shares outstanding reflected in information held by Nasdaq as of December 31, 2014.
-As such, regardless of any increase in shares outstanding, the All-Inclusive Annual Listing Fee for such a Company will not increase until at least January 1, 2018. - (B) The Company will not be billed for the listing of additional shares after December 31, 2014, regardless of when the shares were issued.
-As such, fees for shares issued in the final period of 2014, which otherwise would be billed during 2015, will be forgiven. - (2) In addition, until December 31, 2017, any Company that applied to list on Nasdaq prior to January 1, 2015, will be billed based on the lower of its then-current total shares outstanding or the total shares outstanding reflected in information held by Nasdaq as of the date of listing.
-As such, the All-Inclusive Annual Listing Fee will not increase, regardless of any increase in shares outstanding, until at least January 1, 2018. - (c) The All-Inclusive Annual Listing Fee eliminates all fees described in Rules 5920(b) (e) for standard annual fees, additional shares fees, record-keeping fees, and substitution listing event fees.
+As such, regardless of any increase in shares outstanding, the number of shares outstanding used to determine the Company's All-Inclusive Annual Listing Fee for such a Company will not increase until at least January 1, 2018. - (B) The Company will not be billed for the listing of additional shares after it submits the opt-in form to Nasdaq, regardless of when the shares were issued.
+As such, fees for shares issued in the final period of 2014, which otherwise could be billed during 2015, will be forgiven.

+- (2) In addition, until December 31, 2017, any Company that applied to list on Nasdaq prior to January 1, 2015, will be billed based on the lower of its then-current total shares outstanding or the total shares outstanding reflected in information held by Nasdaq as of the date of listing.
+As such, the number of shares outstanding used to determine the Company's All-Inclusive Annual Listing Fee will not increase, regardless of any increase in shares outstanding, until at least January 1, 2018. - (c) The All-Inclusive Annual Listing Fee eliminates all fees described in Rules 5920(b) (e) for standard annual fees, additional shares fees, record-keeping fees, and substitution listing event fees.
 In addition, Companies that pay the All-Inclusive Annual Listing Fee are not subject to the fees described in Rule 5602 (for a written interpretation of the listing rules) and Rule 5810(c) (for review by Nasdaq Staff of a compliance plan).
 For the avoidance of doubt, Companies that pay the All-Inclusive Annual Listing Fee must still pay the fees described in Rules 5815(a)(3) and 5820(a) (for review by a Hearings Panel or the Nasdaq Listing and Hearing Review Council, respectively, of a Staff Delisting Determination or Public Reprimand Letter).
-These Companies must also pay fees described in Rule 5920(a) relating to the listing of an additional class of securities of the Company.

-- (d) The All-Inclusive Annual Listing Fee will be calculated according to the following schedules: - (1) All domestic and foreign Companies listing equity securities, except as described below:
+These Companies must also pay fees described in Rule 5920(a) relating to the listing of an additional class of securities of the Company. - (d) The All-Inclusive Annual Listing Fee will be calculated according to the following schedules: - (1) All domestic and foreign Companies listing equity securities, except as described below: